X-TremE/live_changelog/README.md

 - Change Option to choose Mod without install X-TremE System for who want to switch to other Mod!
 Update 25/9 ~~Have some bugs, need to fix
 - Add Skip Choosing Kernel in Aroma ✔
 - Change X-TremE Updater based from GooManager to Update Me for more useful ✔
 - Add Transparent Lockscreen option back!
-(Aroma) Update 25/9 ~~Fixing Lockscreen option & Nav Ring bugs..
-   * If you use Tranpsarent, Lockscreen option and Navigation Ring option will get Force Close because those features don't support transparent.
+(Aroma) ✔
 - Faster Aroma Installer's installation ✔
 - Fix X-TremE Wallpapers wallpaper thumbnail bug